rayburgemeestre/jirahours/README.md

 ## Usage

 	trigen@zenbook:~/projects/jirahours[master]> jirahours
-	jirahours - whatever
+    jirahours - because logging hours in jira is boring

     Usage:
       jirahours [command]

     Available Commands:
       fetch       Fetch all remotes on all repositories generate    Generate a bash script to submit jira hours help        Help about any command
-	  issues      Read in a dates file and gather all relevant git commit messages for the min and max date found in this file. submit      Submit hours to jira based on credentials specified in your config. version     Print the version number of jirahours
+      issues      Read in a dates file and gather all relevant git commit messages for the min and max date found in this file. submit      Submit hours to jira based on credentials specified in your config. syncback    Sync back already existing worklogs for given date range from Jira Tempo hours version     Print the version number of jirahours

     Flags:
           --config string   config file (default is $HOME/jirahours.yaml) -h, --help            help for jirahours
-		  --viper           Use Viper for configuration (default true)

     Use "jirahours [command] --help" for more information about a command.

 ## Example